 While waiting for Dan to arrive I concocted a plan where he, a resident of the area, could put me in contact with a squad of high-school boys for hire.
 I needed muscle and a lot of it to transport the mess in the cabin out of the woods.

 Dan was a huge bear of a man.
 He was tall, over six two easily with a dense, trim, black beard.
-He looked more like a lumber jack than a Realtor.
+He looked more like a lumber jack than a realtor.
 He patiently listened to my plan and squashed it by reminding me that school was still in session.

 “Damn”, I said.
 But he was quick to reassure me that it wasn’t really a problem.
 “Was there a fire pit?”, he asked.

 “Oh yes, a nice one.”
 Mike had a cord or two of chopped wood stacked under a blue tarp by a stone rimmed pit.
 He hadn’t been a fan of fires as a source of recreation but they had their purposes.
 Burning trash was a apparently a primary one.
 Dan explained at length how it was a fact of rural life that you just burned trash.
 My suburban, eco-friendly mind reeled.
 But what about all the smoke and fumes?
-In a kind manner that held no condescending tone yet still conveyed an authoritative factual-ness he related how his family had dealt with trash this way for generations.
+In a kind manner that held no condescending tone yet still conveyed an authoritative factual-ness he related that his family had dealt with trash this way for generations.

 I described the industrial nature of the cabin’s contents.
 This wasn’t a stack of old newspapers – there was a landfill worth of junk yard class debris.
 Plastic.
 Clothing.
 Surely that couldn’t be burnt?